The Barfoots

 Barfoots opens its first integrated production line to supply de-husked, pre-packed sweetcorn.

-Barfoots España is established in Almerian by Jo-Anne Barfoot, which expands the company’s winter growing capacity.
+Barfoots Spain is established in Almeria by Jo-Anne Barfoot, which expands the company’s winter growing capacity.

-Jo-Anne with one of Barfoots España’s key crops…courgettes
+Jo-Anne with one of Barfoots Spain’s key crops…courgettes.

 2005